+We calculate the cross correlation between the signal and the discrete output spikes.
 The signal values were binned in 50 bins.
 The result is a discrete Gaussian distribution around 0mV, the mean of the signal, as is expected from the way the signal was created.
-We have to account for the delay between the moment we paly the signal and when it gets processed in the cell, which can for example depend on the position of the cell on the skin.
-We calculate the cross correlation between the signal and the discrete output spikes.
-The position of the peak of the correlation is the time shift for which the signal influences the result of the output the most.
-Then, for every spike, we note the value of the signal at the time of the spike minus the time shift.
-The result is a histogram, where each signal value bin has an associated number of spikes.
+We have to account for the delay between the moment we play the signal and when it gets processed in the cell, which can for example depend on the position of the cell on the skin.
+We can easily reconstruct the delay from the measurements.
+The position of the peak of the crosscorrelation is the time shift for which the signal influences the result of the output the most.
+For an explanation, see figure ??
+Then for every spike we assign the value of the signal at the time of the spike minus the time shift.
+The result is a histogram, where each signal value bin has a number of spikes.
 This histogram is then normalized by the distribution of the signal.
 The result is another histogram, whose values are firing frequencies for each signal value.
-Because those frequencies are just firing probabilities multiplied with equal time steps, we can fit a Gaussian error function to those probabilities.
+Because those frequencies are just firing probabilities multiplied by time, we can fit a Gaussian error function to those probabilities.